 We are passionate that children have the opportunity to problem solve, design, create and think outside the box through our curriculum.
 We relish trial and error and making mistakes in our learning.
 We want children to have adventures through learning and be excited by the real world, having choice in what they do, taking risks and having fun!

 We use the children’s interests as a starting point for a wide and varied learning experience for our children.
 We enrich it by our strong ethos based on respect for ourselves and others, equality and a sense of wonder at the world we live in.
 We are committed to developing the whole child.
 Our children will have the opportunity to be creative, to be physically active and to be academically challenged.

 We want our children to find their voice!
 We will work hard to broaden their vocabulary and encourage talk in all areas of learning.
 We will focus on early reading skills so the whole of the curriculum can be opened up to our learners and they can become avid, passionate readers.

 We have based our curriculum on the barriers to learning our children face when they come into school and on the needs of our local community through the school health profile and local knowledge of the area.
 As our community is predominantly White British, Diversity and Celebrating Difference are key curriculum drivers in ensuring our pupils have the opportunity to experience different cultures and celebrating difference is at the heart of all we do.
 We will provide opportunities for children to respect and learn about the diversity of an ever-changing world.
-We will develop an attitude of ace and respect, where children are supported to understand how actions and decisions influences others.
+We will develop an attitude of respect, where children are supported to understand how actions and decisions influences others.
 We will celebrate our own talents and our school community with pride and respect.

 Kindness to ourselves and others